 These are collectively known as the “2 of 5 years rule” or the use test.
 It serves to solidify whether or not you’ve lived in the home as a permanent residence.

 For military members:

 Suspension of time allows for the “2 of 5” year rule to be suspended if a PCS move was ordered for more than 50 miles away from the house.
 This suspension is in effect for no more than ten years and has a look-back period of 15 years.
 The homeowner cannot suspend more than one property at a time.

 As retirement approaches, sort out with a tax professional if there are tax consequences if you decide to sell your home.
 Suspension of time is a complicated and unclear law when it applies to years near retirement.
 Consider this analysis part of your transition procedures.

 Learn more: What Military Home Sellers Should Know About Capital Gains Taxes.

 How Capital Gains Taxes Are Calculated

-Here is a refresher on what capital gains are.
-In the simplest terms, when you buy a house and earn more than $250,000 (for singles) or $500,000 (joint filing) on the sale, you have earned capital gains.
-The federal government taxes a portion of this gains on this income source.
+Here's a refresher on what capital gains are.
+In the simplest terms, when you buy a house and earn more than $250,000 (for singles) or $500,000 (joint filing) on the sale, you’ve earned capital gains.
+The federal government taxes a portion of these gains on this income source.

-For more detailed information about military and exemptions, read The Effect of Capital Gains Tax Exclusions on Military Home Sellers.
+For more detailed information about military and exemptions, read The Effect of Capital Gains Tax Exclusions on Military Home Sellers, including the below information.

-- Short term capital gains, for property owned less than one year, the tax is based on your income tax rate, or your tax bracket.
+- Short term capital gain for property, owned less than one year: the tax is based on your income tax rate or your tax bracket.

-- Long term capital gains tax, for property owned more than one year is 0%,15% or 20% depending on your taxable income and filing status.
-Long term capital gains rates are typically lower than short term capital gains tax rates.
+- Long-term capital gain tax for property owned more than one year is 0%, 15%, or 20%, depending on your taxable income and filing status.
+Long-term capital gain rates are typically lower than short-term capital gain tax rates.